Wednesday, January 14, 2026

-Mankind has spread out after the Great Flood, and we've been given a genealogy leading to Abram.
+Mankind has spread out after the Great Flood and Babel.
+We have then been given a genealogy leading to Abram.
 Abram, who will later be known as Abraham, leaves Ur with his father Terah.
 (Encyclopedia Britannica has a good article on Abraham.)

 God begins a covenant with Abram.
-We are given no explanation for this choice of Abram.
-And, at this time, we are given no real direction for Abram's travels.
+We are given no explanation for His choice of Abram nor (at this time) are we told the real direction for Abram's travels.
+We will look more carefully at the reason for the covenant when we look at chapter 15.

 The LORD appeared to Abram and said, "To your offspring I will give this land."
 So he built an altar there to the LORD, who had appeared to him.